Alorafae/Lamia/README.md

 This is meant to be a base Vulkan engine to build from and be easy to follow.

 # License
-Two files (the LamiaGfxUtil files) are under Apache license due to majority of the code coming directly from Valve & LunarG tutorial on Vulkan.
+The two files (the LamiaGfxUtil files) are under Apache License due to majority of the code coming directly from Valve & LunarG tutorial on Vulkan.

+Glslang, SPIRV, and Vulkan are also under Apache License and are not modified.

+GLM utilizes MIT license.

 All other files are and will be MIT license.